-Fulbright Grants - Two types of Fulbright grants are available; research/study grants and English Teaching Assistantships.
+Fulbright Grants – Several types of Fulbright grants are available; the most common are research/study grants and English Teaching Assistantships.
 Although the requirements for each type vary from country to country, research/study grants typically require fluency in the language of the country and substantive knowledge of the topic to be investigated.
 Teaching Assistantships usually require a commitment to and experience in teaching, broadly conceived.
 In all cases applicants must be U.S. Citizens.
-Open to seniors and recent graduates who are not enrolled in graduate school.
-Campus application deadline: September 20, 2013.
+Open to seniors and recent graduates not enrolled in graduate school.
+Campus application deadline: September 10, 2021.

 Marshall Scholarships – Marshall Scholarships allow students to study for a degree, at either the undergraduate or graduate level, at any British university.
-Students who wish to apply for a Marshall must complete a declaration of interest, available in the Academic Programs Office, by September 6, 2013.
-The application is due September 13, 2013.
+Students who wish to apply for a Marshall must complete an Intent to Apply form by September 3, 2021.
+The application is due September 10, 2021.

-Thomas R. Pickering Graduate Foreign Affairs Fellowships. - These fellowships provide financial support toward tuition and living expenses for the first and second years of graduate school, and paid State Department summer internships in Washington, D.C. and overseas, pending availability of funding.
+Thomas R. Pickering Graduate Foreign Affairs Fellowships, provide financial support toward tuition and living expenses for the first and second years of graduate school, and paid State Department summer internships in Washington, D.C. and overseas, pending availability of funding.
 Graduating seniors or recent graduates must have a minimum GPA of 3.20, be U.S. citizens and be interested in becoming Foreign Service Officers in the U.S. Department of State.
-Students apply directly to the Woodrow Wilson National Fellowship Foundation; no institutional nomination is required.
-The deadline is typically in early February.
+No institutional nomination is required.
+The deadline is in mid-September.

-Rangel International Fellowships - The Charles B. Rangel International Affairs Program seeks applicants who are interested in promoting positive change in the world as Foreign Service Officiers for the U.S. Department of State.
+The Charles B. Rangel International Affairs Program, seeks applicants who are interested in promoting positive change in the world as Foreign Service Officers for the U.S. Department of State.
 Fellowships provide up to $90,000 in benefits over two years to fund tuition, mandatory fees, and living expenses for completion of two-year master’s programs in international affairs or related fields.
 Graduating seniors, with a minimum 3.2 cumulative GPA, who plan to enroll in a master’s program in the following fall are eligible.
 Members of minority groups historically underrepresented in the Foreign Service and those with financial need are encouraged to apply.
 No institutional nomination is required.
-Application deadline is typically in mid-January.
+The application deadline is in mid-September.

-Rhodes Scholarships - Rhodes Scholarships enable students to study at Oxford University following their graduation from Macalester.
-Students who wish to apply for a Rhodes must complete a declaration of interest, available in the Academic Programs Office, by September 6, 2013.
-The application is due September 13, 2013.
-While Macalester is only able to nominate U.S. citizens, Rhodes Scholarships are available from other select countries.
-See the Rhodes Trust website, rhodes-countries, for the relevant countries and their eligibility requirements.
+Rhodes Scholarships – Rhodes Scholarships enable students to study at Oxford University following their graduation from Macalester.
+Academic excellence and evidence of substantial leadership experience are expected.
+Students who wish to apply for a Rhodes must complete an Intent to Apply form by September 3, 2021.
+The application is due September 10, 2021.

-Rotary Masters in Peace Studies Scholarships - Scholarships fund tuition, room and board for a two-year, masters-level degree program in international studies, and peace and conflict resolution at one of the six Rotary Peace Centers around the world.
+Rotary Peace Fellowships – Scholarships fund tuition, room and board for a two-year, masters-level degree program in international studies, and peace and conflict resolution at one of the six Rotary Peace Centers around the world.
 Eligibility requirements include: a bachelor’s degree; a minimum of three year’s full-time paid or unpaid relevant work experience; proficiency in both English and another language; significant leadership experience.
 Applications are made through a local Rotary club.